-Twenty-four adult participants (mean years of age was 21; 14 female) recruited from the student population at Western University took part in the study.
-All were naïve to the purpose of the experiment.
-Participants self-reported right-handed with normal- or corrected to normal vision, and written informed consent was obtained prior to testing.
+Twenty-four adult participants (mean years of age was 21; 14 female) recruited from the student population at The University of Western Ontario took part in the study.
+All were naive to the purpose of the experiment.
+Participants self-reported righthanded with normal- or corrected to normal vision, and written informed consent was obtained prior to testing.
 Furthermore, they received monetary compensation for their time.
-All procedures were approved by the Research Ethics Board of the University of Western Ontario and were carried out in accordance with the Tri-Council Policy Statement Ethical Conduct for Research Involving Humans [23].
+All procedures were approved by the Research Ethics Board of The University of Western Ontario and were carried out in accordance with the Tri-Council Policy Statement Ethical Conduct for Research Involving Humans [23].